jcbyte/watcherr2/README.md

 # <img src="public/favicon.ico" height="40"> &nbsp;Watcherr2

-This app is your watchlist of current shows and films, so you can easily remember which ones you still want to see and how far through you are.
+Web app to serve as your watchlist for current shows and films, helping you keep track of what you still want to watch and your progress.

 ## Production Build